Wave-Particle Duality for A Level Physics

 What is wave-particle duality?

-Wave-particle duality is the concept that waves can behave as particles and particles can behave as waves, depending on the experimental circumstances.
+Wave-particle duality is the concept that waves can behave as particles and particles can behave as waves.
+Their behaviour at any given time depends on the prevailing experimental circumstances.

 Thus, we can observe a single entity displaying wave characteristics such as diffraction, interference and polarisation at one time and particle characteristics such as a fixed mass and a fixed charge at another time.

-Having a fixed, discrete amount of a property is sometimes referred to as the discretisation of a property.
-We can say that an entity has discretised mass and charge, or discretised energy.
+Having a fixed, discrete amount of a property is sometimes referred to as discretisation.
+So we can say that an entity has discrete or discretised mass, charge, or energy.

-Thus, entities with wave-particle duality display both wave characteristics and particle characteristics as follows:
+Entities with wave-particle duality have both wave characteristics and particle characteristics as follows:

 The dual nature of light

-In this experiment, light was shone on a metal surface and it gave electrons in the metallic lattice some energy to escape.
-Surprisingly, electrons were only liberated if the light’s frequency was at least equal to a minimum threshold.
-This is called the photoelectric effect.
+In this experiment, light was shone on a metal surface to give electrons in the metallic lattice some energy to escape.
+However, electrons were only liberated from the metal if the light’s frequency was at least a minimum threshold.

-It did not make sense with classical wave theory.
-If light were purely a wave, then even with low frequencies it should be possible to liberate the electrons by using a high enough intensity or by shining the light for a long time and waiting for the energy to accumulate.
-But this did not work.
+The minimum frequency required to liberate electrons from the metal surface could not be explained by classical wave theory.
+If light were purely a wave, then even with low frequencies it should be possible to give the electrons enough energy to escape by using a high enough intensity of light or by shining the light for long enough for the energy to accumulate.
+Neither of these worked!

 The dual nature of electrons

-In 1924, the French physicist Louis de Broglie made a radical suggestion that particles such as electrons could behave like waves.
-He proposed that a particle with mass could have a wavelength that was inversely proportional to its momentum:
+Nineteen years later, in 1924, the French physicist Louis de Broglie suggested that particles could behave like waves and have a wavelength.
+He proposed that a particle’s wavelength was inversely proportional to its momentum:

 \(\lambda=\frac{h}{p}\)

 This experiment elegantly demonstrates both types of behaviour of electrons.
-When they are accelerated in an electric field towards the grating, they exhibit their particle characteristics of fixed mass and fixed charge.
-When they diffract through the grating, they exhibit their wave characteristics and de Broglie wavelength.
-When they are detected at the screen, they exhibit their particle nature again by arriving at discrete locations.
+While they are being accelerated towards the grating by an electric field, they exhibit their particle characteristics of fixed mass and charge.
+When they diffract through the grating, they exhibit their de Broglie wavelength.
+At the screen, they arrive at discrete locations, exhibiting their particle nature.

-Since \(p=mv\), the faster the electrons travel, the shorter their wavelength.
+Since momentum is given by \(p=mv\), the faster the electrons travel, the shorter their wavelength.
 By adjusting the speed to which the electrons are accelerated, their de Broglie wavelength can be tuned to be approximately equal to the grating spacing so that diffraction can take place.

 Wave nature of massive objects